-‘Vanishing Twin Syndrome’ leaves baby with birthmark resembling his twin sister
+‘Vanishing twin syndrome’ leaves baby with birthmark resembling his twin sister

 SHREVEPORT, La.
-(KTAL/KMSS) – Underneath little Payelon Givens onesie lies quite a story.
-It’s there he carries with him a reminder of his twin sister.
+(KTAL/KMSS) – Little Payelon Givens’ skin tells quite a story.
+That’s where he carries a reminder of his twin sister.

 Twins are rare.
 The CDC estimates about 32 of every 1,000 births involve twins.

-One Shreveport mother was carrying twins when she experienced another rare phenomenon.
+Payelon’s mother KisLevonia Givens was carrying twins when she experienced something even rarer: ‘vanishing twin syndrome’

-“I found out I was pregnant around five weeks and I started my prenatal care around seven weeks,” said Payelon’s mother KisLevonia Givens.
+“I found out I was pregnant around five weeks and I started my prenatal care around seven weeks,” said Givens.
 “When I went in for that visit, I saw two fetuses.
 And both had heartbeats.”

-At the nine week mark of her pregnancy, KisLevonia learned one fetus was growing larger than the other.
+At the nine-week mark of her pregnancy, Givens learned one fetus was growing larger than the other.
 It became a possibility one of the twins might not make it.

 “I went back around 13 weeks and the second fetus didn’t have a heartbeat,” said Givens.

 She grieved.
-But she knew she still had to do everything in her power to insure the surviving twin would remain healthy.
-She was told by doctors at Oschner LSU Health she would pass the other fetus at birth or she would absorb it.
-Ultrasounds later confirmed it was absorbed.
+But she knew she still had to do everything in her power to ensure the surviving twin would remain healthy.
+She was told by doctors at Oschner LSU Health that she would either pass the other fetus at birth or she would absorb it.
+Ultrasounds later confirmed it had been absorbed.

 “It was gone,” said Givens.
 “It had vanished.”